swipe-org/swipe/SPECIFICATION.md

 - *shift*: The **Element** shift to the specified direction where the "direction" property specifies the direction ("n", "s", "e" or "w", the default is "s").
 Use it with the "tiling" property.
 - *path*: The **Element** performs path animation, where the "path" property specifies a collection of **Paths**.
 - *sprite*: The **Element** performs a sprite animation.

+The "timing" property of a loop animation specifies the timing of animation with two floating values, start and end (must be between 0.0 and 1.0).
+The default is [0.0, 1.0].

 Following example wiggles the text "I'm wiggling!" three times when the second page appears on the screen.